ethamCS/TravelSite/reports/design.md

 ### Server Classes

 We will be adding a new server class that extends the Request class.
-The new class will be called FindRequest, and it allow find requests and responses that follow the proper protocol.
+The new class will be called FindRequest, and it will allow find requests and responses that follow the proper protocol.
 This will ensure that we maintain interoperability with other servers.

 # Sprint 3
 # Sprint 4